-Intensify Tiered supports for students.
+Intensify Tiered supports for students with the greatest need.

 Ongoing community input, use of real-time data, and strategic design will ensure implementation evolves to meet the needs of all learners-preparing every student for college, career, and life success.